fw-dev/useful_dashboard_info/README.md

 # Requirements
 Before you begin - it's very important to ensure that you meet the requirements for this additional module.

-Minimum FileWave System Requirements:
+Minimum FileWave system requirements:
 1. The Extra Metrics system runs only on the Linux version of FileWave (unless you configure it manually on Mac)
 1. FileWave Version 14+: Extra Metrics requires version 14 or higher of the FileWave product.
 It will fail to configure on anything less.
 2. SSH: You will need SSH access to your FileWave Server.
 3. Create an API Key specifically for this module (with inventory *create* rights).
+You will require the base64 text, this can be obtained from the Manage Administrators -> Application tokens screen.
 4. Make sure your server has SSL certificates - self signed certs are not enough.

 # Installation
 These instructions assume you will be installing Extra Metrics directly on your FileWave Server, which already has Python3.7 (or later) installed.

-> We *highly* recommend installing Extra Metrics into its own virtual environment.
+> We *highly* recommend installing Extra Metrics into its own python virtual environment.
 Doing so ensures that the introduction of this module cannot interfere with the operational integrity of your FileWave Server.

 > DO NOT INSTALL EXTRA METRICS DIRECTLY INTO THE PYTHON RUNTIME ENVIRONMENT OF YOUR FILEWAVE SERVER.

 > If you are unsure about the above statement - STOP - contact your FileWave SE or support.
 Your FileWave Server installation can be destroyed by mis-understanding the impact of this configuration.

-## Steps
+## Installation Steps (requires SSH)
 Assuming you are already logged into your FileWave Server using SSH, follow along to set up the virtual environment, install the Extra Metrics package and configure it for use.

 For the purpose of these instructions we are assuming a non-root user called gregor has been created.